CMSgov/ab2d-website/README.md

 You can also run Jekyll seperately with the following commands.

 > [!WARNING]
 > Be careful running these scripts seperately.
 These scripts will only build the Jekyll site with the compiled assets.
-If you've made changes to your source SCSS and JS files, those changes will not be captured in these scripts.
+If you've made changes to your source `*.scss` and `*.js` files, those changes will not be captured in these scripts.

-To run the Jekyll server and automatically react to changes in your source files, run:
+To run the Jekyll server and automatically react to changes in your source `*.md` and `*.html` files, run:

 ```sh
 npm run jekyll:serve